psarkerbd/psarkerbd.github.io/_pages/about.md

 </p>

 <p style="text-align: justify">
 Apart from this, I utilized Python's Tkinter feature to develop some exciting desktop projects.
 Furthermore, I am acquainted with PHP, a backend programming language and HTML, and W3CSS for developing many Web projects.
-All of this <a href='https://psarkerbd.github.io/repositories/'>learning</a> delighted my studying career at the University.
+All of this <a href='https://psarkerbd.github.io/repositories/'>learning</a> delighted my studying career at the university.
 </p>